 What Nature Can Teach Us About Love & Loss

 I’m warning you now; this is going to sound cliché as f*#k, but hear me out.
-The other day I was out for my run and admiring the beautiful colors that are now starting to saturate the trees.
-Deep hues of red and orange are slowly replacing the brilliant shades of green that once drenched Mother Nature’s trees.
+The other day I was out for my run and admiring the beautiful colors that were starting to saturate the trees.
+Deep hues of red and orange, slowly replacing the brilliant shades of green that once drenched Mother Nature’s leaves.

 As I was running I began reflecting on something I recently read that stated how Mother Nature is always seeking perfection in all of her kingdoms by removing anything she senses to be a lack or flaw in her creation.
 Naturally, this got me thinking about human beings.

 It would seem that humans have such a challenging time knowing when to let go and trusting that if something is being removed from our lives, it is merely to assist us, not punish us.
 Of course, I am speaking in regards to a breakup or someone deciding they no longer want to be a part of our lives for whatever reasons they have – not really in regards to other painful situations that feel slightly more permanent, though on some level – even those situations serve.

 Human beings are both gifted and cursed with attachment.
 Gifted because attachment is what has enabled us to evolve as a species and live the way that we currently live, but a curse in that sometimes detaching can feel incredibly painful.
 Oftentimes when we are faced with letting go of a person or situation that meant so much to us, we are given corny messages of being like the trees and shedding old leaves so that new leaves can appear in the spring.